bennydtown/chrome-dev-jwt/README.md

+# chrome-dev-jwt

-## chrome-dev-jwt
+## Overview

+Chrome Extension that allows you to:

+1. Create a custom claims JSON object
+1. Encode as a JWT
+1. Save the JWT as a cookie on the domain of your choice

-Chrome Extension for creating a JWT and saving it as a cookie.
-To make this useful, you'll want to include your development domain (i.e. `www.myapp.local`) in these files:
+### To make this useful..

+1. Include your development domain (i.e. `www.myapp.local`) in these files:
   * The `permissions` collection in *public/manifest.json*
   * The `domains` const at the top of *src/form.js*

+1. Edit the form or validation to enforce the specific

 ## Getting Started